 What Can You Do with a Master’s in Nursing?

-Possibilities with an MSN
+Possibilities With an MSN

-No matter which path you choose for your nursing career, the Direct Entry MSN program sets you up for success.
-Not only is an MSN a prerequisite for many advanced practice roles, holding such a degree gives you the necessary tools to advance faster and pursue leadership opportunities than you could with a BSN.
+No matter which path you choose for your nursing career, the Marquette Direct Entry MSN program sets you up for success.
+Not only is an MSN a prerequisite for many advanced practice roles, holding such a degree gives you the necessary tools to advance faster and better pursue leadership opportunities than you could with a BSN.
 Earning an MSN also allows you to continue toward certification in your desired field.

-Medical-Surgical Nurse
+Nurse Educator

 Health Policy Nurse